Leixb/jutge_cli/README.rst

 Issuing the command ``jutge login`` will prompt the user for their email and password and save the session cookie for next use.
-If username or password are already provided in `Login information`_ it will not prompt the user to input them.
+If username or password are already provided in `Login credentials`_ it will not prompt the user to input them.